Terry Ledgerton

-Terence Ledgerton (7 October 1930 – December 2004) was an English football outside left who played in the Football League for Brentford and Millwall.
+Terence Ledgerton (7 October 1930 – December 2004) was an English footballer who played in the Football League for Brentford and Millwall as an outside left.

 Playing career

 Brentford

 Ledgerton began his career as a youth in his native Liverpool with spells at St. Dominic's and Huyton.
 He also represented a Liverpool FA Youth XI.
 Ledgerton moved on to join the youth team at Second Division club Brentford as an amateur in 1949.
 He made his debut in a 0–0 draw with West London rivals Queens Park Rangers on 9 February 1952.
 He established himself as a first team regular during the 1952–53 season and made 31 appearances.
 Ledgerton's appearances tailed off during the 1953–54 season and he departed the club in May 1954.

 Millwall

 Ledgerton joined Third Division South club Millwall in May 1954, in an exchange deal for George Stobbart.
 He made just 6 appearances for the club, scoring twice, before departing at the end of the 1954–55 season.